 Alexander High School

 National Register of Historic Places 1973

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-First Library (within shouting distance of this marker); Birthplace of Emory Upton (approx. 4.6 miles away); West Middlebury Baptist Church (approx. 6.1 miles away); Bethany Town Hall / Bethany World War II Memorial (approx. 6.4 miles away); Poor House (approx. 6.6 miles away); Pioneer Cemetery (approx. 7 miles away); Site of U.S. CCC Camp #1285 (approx. 7.1 miles away); In Honor of Those Who Served in Vietnam (approx. 7.3 miles away).
+First Library (within shouting distance of this marker); Birthplace of Emory Upton (approx. 4.6 miles away); West Middlebury Baptist Church (approx. 6.1 miles away); Bethany Town Hall / Bethany World War II Memorial (approx. 6.4 miles away); Rolling Hills (approx. 6.6 miles away); Poor House (approx. 6.6 miles away); Pioneer Cemetery (approx. 7 miles away); Site of U.S. CCC Camp #1285 (approx. 7.1 miles away).

 Regarding Cobblestone School.
 Originally constructed in 1837 through the private funding by the Literary Society of the Alexandrian Library, this three story cobblestone structure served as a school for 101 years until 1938.
 Today the building houses the Alexander Town Hall and the town courts.
 It is now the only three story town hall building in the country.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 9, 2011, by Patrick Weissend of Corfu, New Yok.
-This page has been viewed 370 times since then and 20 times this year.
+It was originally submitted on January 9, 2011, by Patrick Weissend of Corfu, New Yok.
+This page has been viewed 404 times since then and 15 times this year.
 Photo 1. submitted on January 9, 2011, by Patrick Weissend of Corfu, New Yok. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area view of the marker and its surroundings. • Picture of the school building. • Can you help?